grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 Broxbourne Woods frustrate me as I sit at work, wondering if they will hang on until the weekend.

-I manage to sell Emma a wintry walk in the woods.
-We link up with a train to Bayford and set off in search off the crossbills from there.
+I manage to sell AB2 a wintry walk in the woods (at the weekend).
+We link up with a train to Bayford and set off in search of crossbills from there.
 I am pleasantly surprised by the amount of birdlife before we even get near - the scenery is remarkable for a place only forty minutes out of London.